 Programmatic audio buying will continue to provide advertisers with more control of their audience and better targeting, like real-time location targeting (and retargeting), helping drive more traffic (and sales) to physical stores with audio ads.
 At the same time, it will be fundamental for advertisers to make sure they adjust their data privacy measures to the new reality as their audience behaviour changes, with people now able to opt into their advertising by just saying “OK Google”.

 New ways to reach the audience

 Speaking of voice technology, it’s not yet clear how much it will develop this year (although the data is promising), but it’s pretty clear listener behaviour is already changing.
 Brands will have to adapt their marketing while modelling customer behaviour to reach the desired outcomes.
 And with new 360° audio capable devices hitting the market, immersive audio is expected to soon become the norm on all devices and channels.

-“I’m positive that 2020 will be a year of continuous, rapid growth of audio consumption and the development of new advertising products to address that expansion.
-I believe that the most growth of advertising budgets would come not from what the type of audio we consume, but on what device.
+“I’m positive that 2020 will be a year of the continuous, rapid growth of audio consumption and the development of new advertising products to address that expansion.
+I believe that the most growth of advertising budgets would come not from what type of audio we consume, but what device.
 And this is where AdTonos comes in with YoursTruly – an interactive audio advertising solution, interactive ads that you can talk to.
 We can see that voice interfaces have started to become parts of our everyday life, though they’re sometimes misinterpreted as AI like in one of the TV commercials.
 We’re still quite far away from true voice AI, but we’re taking huge steps each year.”

 See what other industry experts predict for 2020 and beyond in this article.